Law and taxation

 Former Australian Prime Minister, Julia Gillard, appointed Mark in 2010 to co-chair the Expert Panel on Constitutional Recognition of Indigenous Australians, after serving for more than a decade on the board of Reconciliation Australia, a not-for-profit organisation established by the Commonwealth Government to promote reconciliation between Indigenous and non-Indigenous Australians for the wellbeing of the future of the nation.
 He was appointed to the board of Reconciliation Australia when it was established in 2000 and served as co-chair for six years from February 2005.

-In December 2015, the Prime Minister of Australia, Malcolm Turnbull, and the Leader of the Opposition, Bill Shorten, announced Mark’s appointment as Co-Chair (with Professor Patrick Dodson) of the Referendum Council on constitutional recognition of Aboriginal and Torres Strait Islander peoples.
-Mark’s leadership role will guide the steps towards a referendum on constitutional recognition of Indigenous Australians.
+In December 2015, the Prime Minister of Australia, Malcolm Turnbull, and the Leader of the Opposition, Bill Shorten, announced Mark’s appointment as Co-Chair of the Referendum Council on Constitutional Recognition of Aboriginal and Torres Strait Islander Peoples.
+The Council reported in June 2017.

 Deep commitment to Jewish affairs